dzachrich/enzyme_ct/README.md

 - Convert ruby hash input parameters to HashWithIndifferentAccess to allow input hashes with symbol keys (the `hashdiff` gem already allows this)
 - Or scrub input with `hash = hash.transform_keys(&:to_s)` to convert any symbol keys to string keys
 - Demo elixir solution via livebook (requires adding instructions for installing Livebook)
+- Complete ruby comparison vs elixir implementation using benchmark-ips and benchee to get better side-by-side comparison

 #### Limitations/Issues
 - Because the ruby solution uses the [`Hashdiff`](https://www.rubydoc.info/gems/hashdiff) gem, if the hash contains large internal arrays, it will have severe performance [issues](https://github.com/liufengyun/hashdiff/issues/49), because it uses the [LCS(longest common subsequence)](https://en.wikipedia.org/wiki/Longest_common_subsequence) algorithm to determine differences, resulting in an O(n^2) complexity.
 So if this is the case, be sure to disable use of the LCS algorithm which is on by default using `use_lcs: false`